 Therefore it is plausible that this measure can be used to assess the quality of the approximation of a given multi-dimensional distribution P_1 by the distribution P_2 that is represented by a given graph:

 The smaller the value of this measure, the better the approximation.

 Direct Test for Decomposability: Probabilistic

-Upper numbers: The Kullback-Leibler information divergence of the original distribution and its approximation.
+Kullback-Leibler information Numbers below graphs: The divergence of the original distribution and its approximation.